GhostFoundation/Buildingseason2025/README.md

 - Task: Merged apriltag branch with main
 - Details: Tested apriltag vision, it works so i merged it with main

+23-01-2025

+Responsible: Gijs van Maanen

+- Task: Make sure the robot can run Pathplanner autonomous commands and tune the PID of rotation and translation.
+- Details: Paths can now be made in pathplanner and selected on the smartdashboard.
+PID is tuned.
+- Info: Autonomous paths where the robot is driving while simultaniously turning will not work for some reason.
+The robot does turn but forgets where the robot is supposed to end.
+I will look into this.